 A Republican state senator wants to roll back almost a hundred requirements on school districts.
 They range from mandates on school personnel to directives for students in classrooms.

 The Public School Deregulation Act was put together with input from districts in western Ohio.
 It would give superintendents flexibility on many things, such as evaluating teachers and assigning them to subjects beyond their licenses, on excusing student absences, and on paper and pencil testing – which Gov. John Kasich vetoed in the state budget in July.
-Sen. Matt Huffman of Lima said it would mean more local control – and he wants to go further.
+Sen. Matt Huffman (R-Lima) said it would mean more local control – and he wants to go further.
 “Frankly, if we could eliminate all state requirements and have to do what the federal government is making us to, that’s where I would want to go.”

 But the bill would get rid of only one state test, a kindergarten reading exam that’s part of the Third Grade Reading Guarantee that went into effect three years ago.